Activating non-Hermitian skin modes by parity-time symmetry breaking: Discussions

-{\it Discussion}.--- $\mathcal{PT}$ symmetry ensures real spectra, thus eliminating the prospect for spectral winding.
-This fundamental observation leads to the new paradigm of $\mathcal{PT}$-activated NHSE, where new families of NHSE-related phenomena can be designed by selectively symmetry breaking in bulk or boundary subspaces.
-In 2D, we discussed novel directional NHSE toggling and $\mathcal{PT}$-mediated corner modes, as well as selective edge-$\mathcal{PT}$ breaking and restoring that causes non-monotonic transfer of edge states.
-In 3D or higher, $\mathcal{PT}$ activation leads to far more varied phenomenology by interplaying with the already rich classes of higher-order hybrid skin-topological modes.
-This paradigm of symmetry-controlled NHSE can be extended to include other symmetries which forbid spectral winding, such as $\mathcal{CP}$ symmetry or pseudo-Hermiticity.
+$\mathcal{PT}$ symmetry ensures real spectra, thus eliminating the prospect for spectral winding.
+This fundamental observation leads to the paradigm of $\mathcal{PT}$-activated NHSE, where rich families of NHSE-related phenomena can be designed by selectively symmetry breaking in bulk or boundary subspaces.
+In 2D, we discussed the directional NHSE toggling and $\mathcal{PT}$-mediated corner modes, as well as selective edge-$\mathcal{PT}$ breaking and restoring that causes non-monotonic transfer of edge states.
+In 3D or higher, $\mathcal{PT}$ activation leads to far more varied phenomenology by interplaying with the already rich classes of boundary and bulk NHSE.
+This paradigm of symmetry-controlled NHSE can be extended to include other symmetries which forbid spectral winding, such as non-Bloch and generalized $\mathcal{PT}$ symmetries, $\mathcal{CP}$ symmetry, or pseudo-Hermiticity.
+It also provides a versatile scheme for constructing models with different types of NHSE on different sectors of the systems.
+We also note that the conditions for yielding a real OBC spectrum with complex PBC spectrum can be geometrically understood with an electrostatics analogy of the NHSE problem~\cite{electrostatics}, which may provide further possibilities for activating/deactivating NHSE based on our method.

 Since $\mathcal{PT}$-activated NHSE is fundamentally a phenomenon on a linear lattice, it can be experimentally demonstrated on any metamaterial or artificial lattice, whether classical or quantum, as long as $\mathcal{PT}$ symmetry can be broken through a combination of gain/loss and non-reciprocity.
-Possible platforms include non-reciprocal lossy acoustic or photonic crystals or waveguides~\cite{xiao2020non,lin2022observation,xiao2023observation,wang2023experimental}, ultracold atomic lattices~\cite{PhysRevLett.129.070401}, superconducting quantum circuit lattices~\cite{kollar2019hyperbolic,smith2019simulating,bassman2021simulating,ippoliti2021many,koh2022stabilizing,koh2022simulation,zhang2022digital,koh2023observation,fleckenstein2022non,frey2022realization,chen2022high}, and in particular op-amp controlled electrical circuits which can be constructed with great versatility~\cite{hofmann2019chiral,li2019emergence,helbig2020generalized,stegmaier2021topological,Zou2021,shang2022experimental,wu2022non,lenggenhager2022simulating,zhu2023higher}.
+Possible platforms include non-reciprocal lossy acoustic or photonic crystals or waveguides~\cite{xiao2020non,lin2022observation,xiao2023observation,wang2023experimental}, ultracold atomic lattices~\cite{PhysRevLett.129.070401}, superconducting quantum circuit lattices~\cite{kollar2019hyperbolic,smith2019simulating,bassman2021simulating,ippoliti2021many,koh2022stabilizing,koh2022simulation,zhang2022digital,koh2023observation,fleckenstein2022non,frey2022realization,chen2022high}, and in particular op-amp controlled electrical circuits which can be constructed with great versatility~\cite{hofmann2019chiral,li2019emergence,helbig2020generalized,stegmaier2021topological,Zou2021,shang2022experimental,wu2022non,lenggenhager2022simulating,zhu2023higher,PhysRevB.107.085426,2211.09152}.